PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 df_invoice_details.show()
 ```

-Execute the code to load invoice detail data into a Spark DataFrame.
+Execute the code to load invoice detail data into a Spark
+DataFrame and save it as a delta table named **silver_invoice_details**.
-After the code completes, you should see output which displays the
+After the code completes, you should see output which
-DataFrame schema and displays the top 20 rows of data.
+displays the table schema and the top 20 rows of data.

 <img src="./images/media/image29.png"   style="width:45%"   />